 Limite de taxa por número, por IP e por dispositivo

-Sempre envie primeiro pelo provável melhor canal do usuário
+Sempre envie primeiro pelo melhor canal provável do usuário

 Implemente a recuperação automática de SMS sempre que possível

-Perguntas frequentes
+Perguntas Frequentes

 A verificação por telefone pode ser ignorada?